 Simon Woolham is an artist who looks upon exploration of places as a way of documenting, revealing and explaining individual and shared histories, while Jennifer Reid is a leading performer and expert in the traditional folk songs of industrial and pre-industrial Lancashire, including the famous ‘broadsides’, and has appeared at events including the Manchester International Festival and the Glastonbury Festival.

-Helping to celebrate the bicentenary of the Leeds & Liverpool Canal, and working with Super Slow Way in leading a resurgence of creative and leisure activity along the route, the project will take in pubs and community centres each afternoon or evening, each acting as a stopping off points for shared drawing and singing activity as a way of generating layers of shared, often hidden stories.
-Songs and dances will be created whilst on the canal for exchange when they arrive at their destinations, for food, drink and accommodation.
+Helping to celebrate the bicentenary of the Leeds & Liverpool Canal, and working with Super Slow Way in leading a resurgence of creative and leisure activity along the route, the project stopped at pubs and community centres each afternoon or evening, each acting as a stopping off points for shared drawing and singing activity as a way of generating layers of shared, often hidden stories.
+Songs and dances were created whilst on the canal for exchange when they arrived at their destinations, for food, drink and accommodation.